yeoman/yeoman.io/app/learning/index.md

 yo webapp --help
 ```

-A lot of generators rely on build systems (like [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/)), and package managers (like npm and Bower).
+A lot of generators rely on build systems (like [npm scripts](https://docs.npmjs.com/cli/using-npm/scripts), [Grunt](http://gruntjs.com/), or [Gulp](http://gulpjs.com/)), and package managers (like npm and Bower).
 Make sure to visit the generator's site to learn about running and maintaining the new app.
 Easily access a generator's home page by running:

 ```sh
 npm home generator-webapp